bokov/21_rsa_grant/README.md

 This is all you need in order to generate the same results that I've been posting to our shared space.
-There is no need to change paths for any of the other file paths-- all of them get generated as needed if they are missing.
+There is no need to change paths for any of the other files-- all of them get generated as needed if they are missing.

 If you are collaborating with us you are welcome to create forks.
 We welcome your pull requests and suggestions.
 You should _never_ check the